kaaengine/kaa/docs/reference/engine.rst

 .. method:: Camera.unproject_position(position)

 Takes a position (`geometry.Vector`), applies all camera transformations (position, scale, rotation) to that position and returns the result.
-Usfule when you have applied some transformations to the camera and want to know the actual position of given point (e.g. mouse position)
+Usfule when you want to convert position in the screen frame reference (as returned by MouseEventButton.position) or when you have applied some transformations to the camera and want to know the actual position of given point (e.g. mouse position)

 Full example: